 Benefiting Patient Outcomes as well as Your Career

 Nurses who earn a bachelor’s degree gain more than just a credential.
 In-depth coursework, in areas like pathophysiology and pharmacology provide a solid foundation for RNs who may want to pursue a graduate degree in the future.
 In addition, a curriculum that promotes practical experiences in community health, leadership and management, provides nurses with opportunities to expand their critical thinking and communication skills while giving them a broader perspective of healthcare to support their practice.

 RNs who return to school for their baccalaureate degree are generally older and more diverse.
 Many obtained their initial registered nurse education after completing postsecondary education in other fields or working in another occupation.
 Many colleges offer an online RN to BSN that allows nurses greater flexibility to continue working and balance family obligations while pursuing their BSN.
 Ensuring that nurses are equipped to provide autonomous practice for leadership positions and advanced practice roles and are better prepared to respond and adapt to the continuing emergence of new information and technology impacting the delivery of care, are just some of the many reasons for obtaining a bachelor’s degree in nursing.

-If you’re ready to take your career to the next level, you can begin by requesting more information or call (315) 732-2640 or toll-free (866) 295-3106 today for more information on the online RN to Bachelor of Nursing program at Utica College.
+If you’re ready to take your career to the next level, you can begin by requesting more information or call (315) 732-2640 or toll-free (866) 295-3106 today for more information on the online RN to Bachelor of Nursing program at Utica University.